cosmos/sdk-tutorials/voter/index.md

 ## Modify the REST Endpoint

-The rest endpoint is defined in the file `x/voter/client/rest/txPoll.go`.
+The REST endpoint is defined in the file `x/voter/client/rest/txPoll.go`.

 Replace `Options string` with `Options []string` in `createPollRequest` struct.